 Is 778 a good credit score?

-FICO scores range from 300 to 850.
+The FICO score range, which ranges from 300 to 850, is widely used by lenders and financial institutions as a measure of creditworthiness.
 As you can see below, a 778 credit score is considered Very Good.

 |300 – 579||Poor||16%|